Text from ad:

 year as a result of sudden cardiac arrest (SCA).
 In fact, SCA claims one life every two minutes.

 During SCA, the heart stops beating and no blood is pumped to the rest of the body.
-This could
+This

-typically through electrical shock.
+back on, typically through electrical shock.

 ARE YOU AT RISK OF SUDDEN DEATH?